Common Cause North Carolina HBCU Democracy Fellowship

 - Disseminate information about the voting processes by making class announcements, organizing residence hall dialogues, tabling, and attending partner events

-- Work closely with Common Cause campus outreach coordinators to develop individual goals that are in alignment with student’s strengths and interests.
+- Work closely with Common Cause staff to develop individual goals that are in alignment with student’s strengths and interests.

 An ideal candidate will: